Seventh Wildcat from 2014-15 roster earns selection to an NBA squad

 Much like he did at UMass, when his players graduated at nearly 80 percent, Calipari has stressed academics.
-Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor's degrees, and all 10 players at UK who were eligible to graduate by the end of their senior years walked away with a degree in hand, while two (Jarrod Polson and Patrick Patterson) earned a degree in just three years.
+Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor’s degrees, and all 14 players at UK who were eligible to graduate by the end of their senior years in the Calipari era have graduated, including three players (Patrick Patterson, Jarrod Polson and Alex Poythress) who earned their degree in just three years.

-Following a 3.4 grade-point average in the 2013 spring semester -- the highest in Coach Cal's tenure at UK -- the Wildcats' scholarship players posted a 3.11 GPA in the 2014 spring semester.
-It marked the sixth semester in the last seven semesters Coach Cal's team earned a 3.0 or better.
+Following a 3.4 grade-point average in the 2013 spring semester — the highest in Coach Cal’s tenure at UK — the Wildcats’ scholarship players posted a 3.11 GPA for the second consecutive semester in the 2014 fall semester.
+It marked the seventh time in the last eight semesters Coach Cal’s team earned a 3.0 or better.

 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
-He followed that up with four players in the draft in 2011, six players in 2012 -- the most in a two-round draft -- two more in 2013 and another two in 2014.
+He followed that up with four players in the draft in 2011, six players in 2012 — the most in a two-round draft — two in 2013, two in 2014 and another six in 2015.
+The 2015 haul included four lottery picks, tying the most in NBA history.

-Overall, he's churned out 19 NBA draft picks, 15 first-rounders, two No. 1 overall selections, five top-five picks and nine lottery selections at Kentucky.
-Since the 2008 draft, 24 of Coach Cal's players have been taken in the NBA Draft, including 17 first-rounders.
-Calipari has produced a top-10 pick in seven straight drafts.
-No other school has had a first-rounder in each of the last seven drafts.
+Overall, he’s churned out 25 NBA draft picks, 19 first-rounders, three No. 1 overall selections, 10 top-five picks and 13 lottery selections at Kentucky.
+Since the 2008 draft, 30 of Coach Cal’s players have been taken in the NBA Draft, including 21 first-rounders.
+Calipari has produced a top-10 pick in eight straight drafts. .

-Included in Calipari's NBA success are three No. 1 overall picks (Derrick Rose, Wall and Davis) over a five-year period.
-No other coach has had three No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the top two picks in the draft.
+Included in Calipari’s NBA success are four No. 1 overall picks (Derrick Rose, Karl-Anthony Towns, Wall and Davis) over an eight-year period.
+No other coach has had more than two No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the top two picks in the draft.